-1.3 Compliance Core Profession specific 1.3.1 Develop compliance policy, process and systems Profession-specific 1.3.2 Manage practitioners with registration restrictions, suspension or cancellation services, as listed in the National Board's regulatory plan and annual budget.
-1.3.3 Oversee the ongoing development and reporting of performance measures for monitoring of practitioners compliance
+1.3 Compliance Core Profession specific 1.3.1 Develop compliance policy, process and systems Profession-specific services, as listed in 1.3.2 Manage practitioners with registration restrictions, suspension or cancellation the National Board's regulatory plan and annual budget.
+1.3.3 Oversee the ongoing development and reporting of performance measures for monitoring of practitioners compliance amaa saagot.